conhof27/MIST-4610-Olympic-Data/README.md

 ### Query 3: 500m, 1000m, and 1500m Events by Gender (Simple)

 **Description:**
-Query 3 lists the disctinct event names, gender categories, and associated sport name for all events that are short-to-mid distance races (500m, 1000m, 1500m).
-The query joins the Event and Sport table and then filters the results using a regulat expression to match only events with those distances in their names.
+Query 3 lists the distinct event names, gender categories, and associated sport name for all events that are short-to-mid distance races (500m, 1000m, 1500m).
+The query joins the Event and Sport table and then filters the results using a regular expression to match only events with those distances in their names.
 The results are ordered alphabetically by event name and then by event gender.
 <br>
 <img width="487" height="86" alt="Screenshot 2026-03-30 at 4 51 40 PM" src="https://github.com/user-attachments/assets/8f279e4a-8e2a-486b-ab01-322508db8479" />
 <br>
 <img width="361" height="133" alt="Screenshot 2026-03-30 at 4 51 57 PM" src="https://github.com/user-attachments/assets/e5a72ec1-549e-4960-8c90-699f606a8de5" />

 **Justification:**
+Query 3 allows a manager to view the names of events, genders, and sport names for events that are short-to-mid distance races.
+This is useful to aggregate the data of distance-based races.
+Many events in the Olympics are defined by distance and this query provides descriptive data of each of these events.
+This is useful for a broadcaster to neatly organize each event and be sure of accurately sharing information for each event.
+Furthermore, the alphabetical organization is helpful for quick retrieval of information.

 ### Query 4: Post-2002 Athlete Demographics by Country (Simple)

 **Description:**
-Query 4 lists the first name, last name, country, and date of birth of all athletes born aftre January 1, 2002, who are representing Japan, France, or Austria.
+Query 4 lists the first name, last name, country, and date of birth of all athletes born after January 1, 2002, who are representing Japan, France, or Austria.
 This query joins the Athlete and Country tables and filters the results by both date of birth and country name.
 The results are ordered alphabetically by country name and then by last name.
 <br>
 <img width="555" height="105" alt="Screenshot 2026-03-30 at 4 57 14 PM" src="https://github.com/user-attachments/assets/9fb8029f-851d-468e-a2a3-cbab9524bd93" />
 <br>
 <img width="352" height="165" alt="Screenshot 2026-03-30 at 4 55 54 PM" src="https://github.com/user-attachments/assets/854aaf2f-4e4e-4e99-8afb-5d400f7a4318" />

 **Justification:**
+Query 4 lists out Gen Z athletes from Japan, France, and Austria.
+This could be potentially useful data for the Olympics to understand which athletes younger audiences from those countries are more likely to know, so that they can include those athletes in some form of targeted marketing.
+This data can also be used to better understand these specific athletes’ preferences from these countries to make higher quality accommodations in terms of dietary preferences, living preferences, etc.

 ### Query 5: Athletes Competing in Multiple Sports (Comp.)
 <img width="773" height="127" alt="Screenshot 2026-03-30 at 2 02 45 PM" src="https://github.com/user-attachments/assets/b0067bac-c7f4-4326-a6b5-ded96930e6d7" />